astraly-labs/pragma-node/README.md

 # Pragma Node 🧩

-This repository contains the source code of the Pragma Node, which comprises several services and libraries:
+This repository contains the source code of the Pragma Node, a highly accurate, readily available, and fast API built on an extensive network of data providers.
+Pragma empowers developers to drive the evolution of next-generation applications with reliable prices and financial data at high frequency.

-- **Pragma Node**: Service for querying and storing data.
-- **Pragma Ingestor**: Service running to ingest data from Data Sources.
-- **Pragma Common**: Library containing common models and functions.
-- **Pragma Entities**: Library containing models/Data Transfer Objects (DTOs) and functions for entities.
-- **Pragma Offchain Service**: Offchain service aggregating and storing data from Data Providers.
+## Documentation

+For detailed information about API endpoints and usage, visit our documentation at [docs.pragma.build/api/overview](https://docs.pragma.build/api/overview).

+The Pragma Node swagger documentation is available at `http://localhost:3000/node/swagger-ui` when running locally.

+The full spec is also available at [openapi.json](./openapi.json).

 ## Getting Started

-Follow these steps to get started with your Rust backend project based on this template:
+Follow these steps to get started with Pragma Node:

 1. Clone this repository: